axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

 ## Destination driver

-A destination driver in Python needs to be derived from the `LogDestination` class, as defined by the `syslogng` module, like the example below:
+You can derive a destination driver in Python from the `LogDestination` class, as defined by the `syslogng` module, like in the following example:

 `mydestination.py`: